TrickyPatrick/PolkiGame/README.md

 # PolkiGame

-PolkiGame is my first  game ever created and also the first game ever created on Trikyta Engine. <br/>
+**PolkiGame is my first  game ever created and also the first game ever created on Trikyta Engine. <br/>** Almost all the sprite are created by me,</br>
+All the code and ideas are created by me.</br>

 This is a combat turn per turn opposing a fighter (you) and a dragon. <br/>
 You have 3 choices at eacch beginning of your turn <br/>